 Austria is a fascinating country with a long, well-known history and architecture representing those periods of its history; ranging from Baroque-era to 20th Century rejection of high ornamentation.
 Its architecture is very complicated, but the Austrian cuisine is simple just like traditional Italian food.
+I love trying local cuisine when I travel such as Jamaica Food.
+One of the best ways to taste local cuisines is on a food tour like the Reykjavik Food Tour in Iceland.

 Austrian food culture is uniform throughout the country but Viennese food is sometimes only made right in the capital city.
 Food in Vienna, one of Europe’s gourmet capitals of cuisine and wine, is largely representative of Austria’s typical food with its own Vienna food twists.
 A typical Austrian meal consists of schnitzel, potato goulash, and maybe some kind of wurst.